Marcumc165/Case-Studies/Cyclistic.md

 ## **Step Two: Prepare**
 **Data Source**
-Because Cyclistic is a fictitional company, I will be using the January 2024 - December 2024 data from [The City of Chicago’s Divvy bicycle sharing service](https://divvy-tripdata.s3.amazonaws.com/index.html) to analyze and identify current trends in riders behavior.
+Because Cyclistic is a fictional company, I will be using the January 2024 - December 2024 data from [The City of Chicago’s Divvy bicycle sharing service](https://divvy-tripdata.s3.amazonaws.com/index.html) to analyze and identify current trends in riders behavior.
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).

 **Data Organization**
-The data is organized by month, and follows the naming covention of *"YYYYMM-divvy-tripdata"*.
+The data is organized by month, and follows the naming convention of *"YYYYMM-divvy-tripdata"*.
 The datasets for January - May contains the trips that started in their respective months, and the datasets for June - December contain the trips that were concluded in their months.
 Each dataset contains the following data column names:
 * ride_id